Free online drama class started by Central teacher

 Claire Clinkingbeard teaches through the Talented Theater program at Central Community School System and works with Central Community Theater.
 After seeing parents post online looking for at-home activities for their children, Clinkingbeard made a post, inviting school-aged children to a virtual drama class.

-"I kept seeing people post about how bored they were and how their kids were doing a whole lot of nothing at home," Chinkingboard said.
+"I kept seeing people post about how bored they were and how their kids were doing a whole lot of nothing at home," Clinkingbeard said.

 The post quickly grew popular and a Facebook group was born.
 The virtual drama classes started this week.